website Translator

 Objective

-This test is very good for games players as it is specific to the nature of the sport but, due to the short sharp turns, it is perhaps not suitable for rowers, runners or cyclists.
+This test is perfect for game players as it is specific to the nature of the sport, but, due to the short sharp turns, it is perhaps not suitable for rowers, runners or cyclists.

 Required Resources